ajh17/Vimmy-The-Pooh/README.md

 .

+    "Reading :help, asking #vim, makes all the difference."
+        - Vimmy the Pooh

+.

+    "I wonder what #vim is doing," thought Vimmy the Pooh, "I wish I were there to be doing it, too."

+.

-    "If you want to make a file more Vimmy, add a modeline"
+    "If you want to make a file more Vimmy, add a few tiddely :wq"
         - Vimmy the Pooh
 .

     "When you first wake up in the morning, Pooh," said Piglet, "what's the